beetbox/beets/docs/plugins/lastgenre.rst

 The plugin can also *canonicalize* genres, meaning that more obscure genres can be turned into coarser-grained ones that are present in the whitelist.
-This works using a tree of nested genre names, represented using `YAML`_, where the leaves of the tree represent the most specific genres.
+This works using a `tree of nested genre names`_, represented using `YAML`_, where the leaves of the tree represent the most specific genres.

 .. _YAML: http://www.yaml.org/
+.. _tree of nested genre names: https://raw.githubusercontent.com/beetbox/beets/master/beetsplug/lastgenre/genres-tree.yaml

 Genre Source